Nonprofit operations, civic leadership, and community service.

 About the Show

-This is a monthly podcast about service, leadership, and the work of building communities that actually function.
 Each episode features conversations with nonprofit leaders, civic volunteers, veterans, board members, and people doing quiet, unglamorous work that matters.
 No thought leadership theater.
 No life hacks.
 Just honest conversations about what it takes to show up, follow through, and serve something bigger than yourself.

 Show Topics